cloudify-cosmo/docs.getcloudify.org/content/working_with/console/customization/user-configuration.md

 1. Apply modifications (you can remove all not modified parts to use default values).
 1. Restart {{< param cfy_console_name >}} service on Cloudify Manager machine by executing: `sudo service cloudify-stage.service restart`.

+{{% note %}}
+When setting up a Cloudify Management Cluster, these changes should be applied to every Cloudify Manager in the cluster.
+{{% /note %}}

 Check out the following links to get more information what are the available parameters:

  * [User configuration file format](https://github.com/cloudify-cosmo/cloudify-stage/blob/master/conf/userConfig.json)